iJKTen/iJKTen/README.md

 ## Find me around the web 🌎

-- Learning in public at my [Blog](https://ijk.ghost.io)
+- Learning in public at my [Blog](https://MyFriendJai.com)

 ## Currently working on 👨🏽‍💻

-- I'm currently working on [Punions client](https://github.com/iJKTen/punions-client) which is a multi-player game in React.
-[Punions Server](https://github.com/iJKTen/punions-server) is the backend code is in NodeJS running on AWS lambdas accessiable via REST end points and web sockets.
+- I'm currently working on a resume site...